MicroEJ/docs/Tutorials/gettingstarted/Step03.rst

 .. image:: images/margin.png
    :align: center

-- Setting an oversized margin should look like this
+- Setting an oversized margin should look like this:

 .. code:: java